u4507075/icd_10/README.md

  df['cluster'] = b.predict(X_train)[:len(X_train)]
  save_file(df,'../../secret/data/birch.csv')
  ```
-This just groups the same/similar drugs together but not give me what drug group associates with what diagnosis.
-This is a plan for next week to find this association.
-I assume that the associated diagnosis should be the highest count of diagnosis within that cluster.
+This approach groups drugs spelling with same or similar text together but not give me what drug group associates with what diagnosis.
+However, I assume that the true associattion of drug and diagnosis should be high comparing among menbers within the same cluster.

 Five thresholds (0.1,0.25,0.5,0.75,1.00) were set to develop five clustering models.
 The 0.1 threshold model clusters drugs to small groups which the members are very close.
 The low threshold helps to capture names with exact match.
 On the other hand, the high threshold creates more flexibility to group same drugs but present in slightly different text together while the low threshold separates those drugs to different groups.